Report Structures that Speed Up Your Clock-out – Decision Edition: Practical Proposals with a 200% Approval Rate (Lessons 4–6)

 If even one of these is present, the report will be put on hold.

 There is a common pattern in the moments when a decision-maker stops their judgment after reading a report.
-Understanding these five patterns is the core of this lecture.
+Understanding these five points is the core of this lecture.

 First, lack of urgency.
-This is a report that gives the impression that "there is no reason to make a judgment right now."
+These are reports that give the impression that "there is no reason to decide right now."
 If it is not clear why a decision must be made now, the judgment is postponed until later.

 Second, unclear ownership.
 This is when the reaction is, "Why should I be the one to decide?"
 It is a report where it is unclear who should be making the decision.

 Third, absence of risk.
-This is the reaction of "I don't think we need to do this."
-If the loss from not making a decision is not visible, the judgment stops.
+This is the reaction of "Do we really need to do this?"
+If the loss from not making a decision is not visible, the judgment comes to a halt.

 Fifth, the author's attitude.
-This is when the report reads as a simple briefing rather than a request for a decision.
+This is when the report is read as a simple update rather than a request for a decision.
 If there is no structure requesting a judgment, there will be no approval.

 If even one of these is present, the decision-making process will not begin.
-It will lead to a hold on the review, a deferral to the next meeting, or a rejection.
+It will lead to a hold on the review, postponement to the next meeting, or rejection.

 The structure of a document that leads to a superior's decision